Deeja-ish/story-generator/README.md

 ## License

-[Your Project License] (e.g., MIT License, Apache 2.0) - You should include a license file in your repository.
+    MIT License

 ## Acknowledgements

-* Thanks to [Name of the AI API provider] for providing the AI technology.
+* Thanks to SheCodes for providing the AI technology.
-* [Optional: Mention any libraries or resources you used.]

----

-This README provides a comprehensive overview of your AI-powered story generator.
-Remember to replace the bracketed placeholders with your specific project details.
-Good luck with your project!